lupharos/cloudflare-origin-server/README.md

 This guide explains how to set up a basic Ubuntu server on AWS using EC2, attach an Elastic IP (EIP), and configure necessary ports (80, 443, 3000) for web and Node.js applications.

--Step 1: Launch an EC2 Ubuntu Server
+-✅ Step 1: Launch an EC2 Ubuntu Server

 1. Sign in to [AWS Console](https://console.aws.amazon.com/).
 2. Go to **EC2** service.